nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 We investigate the
 scan history dataset
-to answer the following questions:
+to answer this research question.
+When we present a comparison
+between memory and non-memory, the comparison was made through Mann-Whitney U test.

 #### To what extent do memory related alerts appear when C/C++ projects are scanned by a static analysis tool?